 Film Festivals in Dorset

-New for 2025, the Bournemouth International Film Festival will be held on the 3 and 4 October.
+Bournemouth International Film Festival is held in mid October.
 The festival will showcase UK and international short and feature film screenings, as well as industry panels, creative workshops, filmmaker networking and Q&As and more.

-Sherborne International Film Festival takes place between 16 and 19 October at a pop up cinema in Powell Theatre.
+Sherborne International Film Festival takes place in mid October at a pop up cinema in Powell Theatre.
 It's your chance to catch up with some of the best recently released foreign films.
 There is a mixture of drama, action, comedy, thriller and tragedy, sometimes many found in one movie.

-Now in its 30th year, the annual Purbeck Film Festival is much loved by visitors and locals.
-Showing a varied mix of classic, award-winning, independent or foreign language films in some wonderful and unusual venues, the film festival takes place from 17 October until 2 November 2025.
+The annual Purbeck Film Festival is much loved by visitors and locals.
+Showing a varied mix of classic, award-winning, independent or foreign language films in some wonderful and unusual venues, the film festival takes place from mid October to early November.

 Pumpkin Picking and Carving in Dorset